Mephisto-Grumpy/nextjs-mvc/README.md

 Ensure you have the following installed on your machine:

 - [Bun](https://bun.sh/) - A modern build tool for JavaScript and TypeScript projects.
+- [Supabase](https://supabase.io/) - An open-source alternative to Firebase.

 ### Installation